acrocat/EverLayout/docs/writing.md

 {
 	...
 	"views":{
-		"subviewName":{
-			...
+		"actionButton":{
+			// View model data
 		}
 	}
 }
 ```

-The key being the view's name, and the value its [view model](#view-model).
+The key in the key-value pair is the view's name, and the value is its [view model](#view-model).

-Given the sample, EverLayout would scan this layout's view environment
+In the sample, EverLayout would scan this layout's view environment
-for a property with this name.
+for a property with the name 'actionButton'.
 If it finds one, it will
 map this view model to that UIView, including adding it as
 a subview.

-If EverLayout is unable to find the view, it will move on.
+If EverLayout is unable to find the view, it will attempt to find
+the property in the environment's super-classes, before moving on.

 ## Creating New Views <a name="creating-views"></a>

 The default behaviour for EverLayout is to find the view being referenced
 by scanning the properties of its view environment.
 However in
 some cases you may wish to create new views from inside the layout
-file and have them become a part of your layout hierarchy.
+file and have them become a part of your view hierarchy.

 This means: